Who is the owner and copyright holder of the MINI International Neuropsychiatric Interview?

 The flow chart (CLICK HERE) will help guide you in choosing which version of the MINI is most likely to meet your needs.

 Yes.
-Please CLICK HERE for a watermarked preview copy for review only or contact Dr. Sheehan at davidVsheehan@gmail.com.
+Please CLICK HERE for a watermarked preview copy for review only, CLICK HERE for versions of the MINI, or contact Dr. Sheehan at davidVsheehan@gmail.com.

 Yes, Dr. Sheehan can design a customized version of the MINI with customized additional modules to meet the needs of a specific study or clinical setting.
 Contact Dr. Sheehan at davidVsheehan@gmail.com to discuss a customized version.